The Non-Hostile Overview Of Choosing A PC Or Mac For Your Computing Needs

 For most computer users, deciding between a PC and a Mac is not usually a life and death decision, but try telling that to the diehard technology buffs, and you will have just stirred up a hornet’s nest.
 The PC or Mac debate is one of those tempests in a technological teapot that never ceases to calm down.
 Some have dubbed it the new Cold War, where getting an unbiased opinion from experts over a simple purchasing decision like a PC or a Mac is often an exercise in futility, leaving you wondering if that old Underwood Five typewriter is still in the attic.

 But do not despair.
-By the end of this article, you should be able to draw your conclusions about your preferred choice and maybe, even add to the ever-dividing fanbase of either Gates or Jobs.
+By the end of this article, you should be able to draw your conclusions about your preferred choice and maybe add to the ever-dividing fanbase of either Gates or Jobs.

-When deciding between these two computer titans, it’s essential to consider your needs before making any purchasing decision.
+When deciding between these two computer titans, it’s essential to consider your needs before purchasing.
 This decision would have been relatively easy if we were to turn back the clock to the 90s.
-The Mac then was the design and print industry’s choice for all things graphic-orientated.
+The Mac was the design and print industry’s choice for graphic-orientated things.
 On the other hand, the PC was confined to everyday use in the office and the home.
-This would have explained the exorbitant pricing discrepancy between both desktops then.
+This would have explained the exorbitant pricing discrepancy between both desktops.

 Today, this distinction has been blurred.
 Although the Mac still costs more than the average PC,it’ss finding itself in more homes and offices than at any other time in Mac history.
-Therefore, dissecting the pros and cons becomes more critical before investing any cash for these oversized gadgets.
+Therefore, dissecting the pros and cons becomes critical before investing cash in these oversized gadgets.

 So, let’s break it down and get you moving in the right direction.
 These comparisons do apply to both desktops and laptops.